-A short time later, the party was on their way.
+A short time later, our party was on our way.

 The mission we had been assigned was simple enough.
-We were to scout the palace entryways and figure out the best approach for the Alliance forces once the full assault began.
-It was Lady Proudmoore’s opinion that the Queen would intentionally leave them an opening, some way to entice them to attack.
+We were to scout the prison entryways and figure out the best approach for our forces once the full assault began.
+It was popular opinion that the Queen would intentionally leave us an opening, some way to entice us to attack.

-It was clear that Queen Azshara was playing with us, but it was less obvious what she wanted us to do now that we were here.
-An attack on the palace would be deadly, and with the Horde forces gathering elsewhere in Nazjatar, it was likely that the naga forces would be overwhelmed sooner than later.
+It was clear the Yunai Queen was playing with us, but it was less obvious what she wanted us to do now that we were here.
+An attack on the prison would be deadly, and with the Zinji forces gathering elsewhere, it was likely that there were two plans afoot.

 So what was the goal?

 I had been contemplating this for our entire trek to the southern edge of the area.
-When we reached the last rocky cropping before the pathway led to the Eternal Palace, we took up some elevated positions to get a better look.
-We were still a good ways away, but thankfully a gnomish engineer had supplied us with a pair of glasses that could zoom in on far targets, like a scope on one of those dwarf firearms.
+When we reached the last rocky cropping before the pathway led to the prison, we took up some elevated positions to get a better look.
+We were still a good ways away, but thankfully an engineer had supplied us with a pair of glasses that could zoom in on far targets, like a scope on one of those firearms.

-Iliera was the first to use them, and after messing around for a good ten minutes, she finally seemed to get it figured out, and soon enough she was scouring the palace for any signs that might improve our odds of success.”
+Iliera was the first to use them, and after messing around for a good ten minutes, she finally seemed to get it figured out, and she started scouring the palace for any signs that might improve our odds of success.”

 “The security looks light,” she announced from her perch.

 “Of course it does,” Syanna grumbled from the back.
-“It’s clear Azshara wants us to attack.
+“It’s clear the Yunai wants us to attack.
 Why else are any of us here?!”